Margarete Oppenheim: Paintings and works on paper

-While in the catalog of the 1936 auction the collection of paintings and works on paper was only treated in passing, these works receive special attention in the present.
-On the one hand, this has to do with the considerable financial value of these works of art; on the other hand, Margarete Oppenheim was a pioneer as a collector of modern art.
-Her extensive Cézanne collection has remained unsurpassed in Germany to the present day, both privately and in museums.
+While the 1936 catalog hardly mentions the collection of paintings and works on paper, it is considered important today due to its financial worth and the fact that Oppenheim was a pioneer collector of modern art.
+Her extensive Cézanne collection has remained unsurpassed in Germany to the present day.
 In addition, she was one of the first German collectors of the works of Vincent van Gogh.